sparkfabrik/docker-locke-server/README.md

 # Locke Docker image

-A Docker image to expose your Markdown-based project documentation with Locke.
+A Docker image to expose your Markdown-based project documentation with [Locke](https://github.com/sparkfabrik/locke).

 ## Content

-The last version of this image is based on Node 6.1.0-slim image and [Locke](https://github.com/sparkfabrik/locke).
+The last version of this image is based on Node 6.1.0-slim and Locke.

 ## Usage